igrek51/android-songbook/docs/pages/quick-guide.md

     If changes were made in both places (locally and remotely), there might be a conflict to be resolved.

 !!! tip "Desktop Editor: Drive method"
-    Or if you prefer to edit your songs on a desktop computer in a **TXT** file, you can upload it to **Google Drive** and then you can import it from the *Songbook* on your mobile device.
+    If you prefer to edit your songs on a desktop computer in a **TXT** file, you can upload it to **Google Drive** and then you can import it from the *Songbook* on your mobile device.

 ## Contributing